Vikaspogu/blog/content/blog/jenkins-date-difference.md

 }
 ```

-Calculate if date is greater than 14 days
+Calculate if the date is greater than 14 days

 ```groovy
 import java.time.LocalDate